 DACs please send your signed confidentiality forms to DPI at email@example.com.
 All other district and school staff forms should be collected and kept at the local level.

-The DAC, SAC, DTC, STC, TA, District and school staff forms are available as hard copy forms.
-Any district/school staff who have access to the test or reports ( providing accommodations, setting up tests etc.) must sign hard copy confidentiality forms and submit the form to their DAC /SAC.
-Only the signed DAC Confidentiality form must be sent to DPI at email@example.com, all other confidentiality forms should be retained at the local level.
+District and school staff (DAC, SAC, DTC, STC, TA, etc.) who have access to the test or reports (providing accommodations, setting up tests and testing devices etc.) must sign hard copy confidentiality forms and submit the form to their DAC /SAC.
+Only the signed DAC Confidentiality form must be sent to DPI at firstname.lastname@example.org, all other confidentiality forms should be retained at the local level.
 CESA staff who have access to any testing materials or data must also complete a confidentiality form.
+All Confidentiality Agreement Forms are available on the Assessment Forms webpage.